leeguhn/leeguhn.github.io/DEPLOYMENT.md

 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {
-    match /events/{document=**} {
+    // Legacy events collection (can be removed if not needed) match /events/{document=**} {
       allow create: if true;  // Allow participants to log events allow read, update, delete: if false;  // Only you can read via console }

+    // New experiment sessions collection
+    match /experiment_sessions/{document=**} {
+      allow create: if true;  // Allow participants to submit session data allow read, update, delete: if false;  // Only you can read via console }

+    // Legacy surveys collection (can be removed if not needed) match /surveys/{document=**} {
+      allow create: if true;
+      allow read, update, delete: if false;
+    }
   }
 }